California domestic violence laws make it a crime to harm (or threaten to harm) your current or former:

 - The specific charges,

-- Where the accused batterer resides, and
+- Where you reside, and

-- The accused’s criminal history (if any).
+- Your criminal history (if any).

 California law enforcement agencies take claims of DV quite seriously.

 If you are accused of domestic violence for allegedly hitting or threatening a spouse or child, you may find yourself cut off from family and unable even to go home.

 We have decades of experience investigating and trying cases of alleged abuse.